trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 # Well Done, Gene

 Tomorrow we're burying my father-in-law.
-His name is Gene.
+His name is Gene Harvey Nerren.

 Just after his 87th birthday he started to have heart trouble.
 Got a new valve.
 That went great!
 But then a stroke hit him.